 You can make this origami clutch purse for a friend or for yourself.
-Apart from being aesthetically pleasing to look at, it's sturdy and functional too.
+Apart from being aesthetically pleasing, it's sturdy and functional, too.

 Origami Purse Tutorial - Step 1

-1. Start with your paper colour side up.
+1. Start with your paper color side up.

 2. Rotate the paper so that there is a corner at the top.

 3. Fold the bottom point up to the top point and crease well.

 Origami Purse Tutorial - Step 2

 - Fold the right corner over to the left, if you want your purse to be as crease-free as possible on the front, only crease to the middle to the top.

 - Bring the top point down to the central crease and make a small mark.

 - Next, bring the top point down to the mark you just made and make another small mark.